-*Exception: Fort Ransom State Park in Unit 2G1.
-In addition to a Unit 2G1 deer hunting license, a special park permit is required.
+*Exception: Fort Ransom State Park in Ransom County.
+In addition to a deer bow hunting license, a special park permit is required.
 Special restrictions apply when hunting in the park.
-Contact the park office for additional information and for obtaining permits – (701) 973-4331.
+Contact the park office for additional information and for obtaining permits - 701-973-4331.

 When hunting near boundaries of closed refuges, sanctuaries, military installations, parks or historic sites - make sure you are familiar with any retrieval restrictions that may apply.

 Posting and Trespass

 - Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs giving notice that no hunting is permitted on the land.
 The name of the person posting the land must appear on each sign in legible characters.
 The signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards (one-half mile) apart.
 As to land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.